flox/flox/CONTRIBUTING.md

 -----

-A pre-commit hook will ensure only corrextly formatted commit messages are committed.
+A pre-commit hook will ensure only correctly formatted commit messages are committed.

 You can also run